KrisChambers/ntt/README.md

 ### **Naming**

 Not entirely satisfied with some of the naming of the types.
-So this should be rethough abit.
+So this should be rethought a little.